Stationary

-Engineer's Power Engineer's
+Power Engineer's

-CAN CUT INCOME TAXES
+HOW TO CUT YOUR INCOME TAXES

-UP TO 50 percent AND
+UP TO 50% AND MORE:

+TIP #1: Work as your own boss and contract yourself out to a big corporation.
 Pretty simple ah?Contact a qualified tax accountant for this.
 He/she will tell you how you can use many expense items of every day life as tax deductions that the average employee cannot.
 You may be able to us your corporation as an investment vehicle as well in order to limit your taxation.

 If you have a good tax accountant you can keep lots of your money that would otherwise go into the tax man's pocket.
 That's what Steve the "Bad Boy" of the business does.
 And he does quite well by it too.

+TIP #2:Another way of limiting taxes is to work out of the country.
 Quite often (depending upon what your citizenship is) you can work in another country and pay no income taxes.
-Some U.S. and Canadian citizens work and live out side North America and do this.The sad thing is, the way terrorist activity is in the world these days no one I know that has worked or is working out of the country is willing to provide photos or interviews.
+Some U.S. and Canadian citizens work and live out side North America and do this.I could write pages and pages on this but most people aren't interested in this.
+I do mention more details throughout the ebook as it may relate to specific individuals and situations.
+No point in repeting myself here.The sad thing is, the way terriorist activity is in the world these days no one I know that has worked or is working out of the country is will to provide photos or interviews.
 So it's tough to give good examples and interviews.

 For the first tip example of being a contract Stationary Engineer, Steve's interview is the best one to read through.